w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

 Although the theory can be used as a general guideline, in practice it is more complicated and following the theory might not necessarily lead to the desired result.
-Validators might have the total stake backing them below average, low commission and above average era points in one era and then having a totally different profile in the next one.
+Validators might have the total stake backing them below average, low commission and above average era points in one era and then have a totally different profile in the next one.
 Selection based the criteria like on-chain identity, slash history and low commission make the staking rewards deterministic.
 But there are criteria that vary more than others, with era points being the most variable and thus one of the key probabilistic components of staking rewards.
 It is not recommended to change nominations because of the low era points of a validator in a single era.
 Variability in rewards due to the era points should level out over time.
-If a validator consistently gets era points below average, it makes sense to nominate a better performing validator for the health of the network and for increased staking rewards.
+If a validator consistently gets era points below average, it makes sense to nominate a better-performing validator for the health of the network and for increased staking rewards.

 Check
 [this](https://support.polkadot.network/support/solutions/articles/65000150130-how-do-i-know-which-validators-to-choose-)